 PROJECT NAME PROJECT.
 NO

 Date of Accident Time Report By

-Type of Accident (Check On e):
+Type of Accident (Check Or ne):

 () Vehicular () Personal () Property

 Name of Injured DOB or Age

 How Long Employed

-Names of Witnesses

 Description of Accident

+Action Taken

-Did the Injured Lose Any Tir ne?
-How Much n (Days/Hrs.)?
+Did the Injured Lose Any Tir me?
+How Much ı (Days/Hrs.)?

-Was Safety Equipment in Use at the Time of the Accident (Hard Hat, Safety Glasses, Gloves, Safety
+Shoes, etc.)?
+Accident (Hard Hat, Safety Glasses, Safety

-to process his/her claim through his/ lth and
+(If not, it is the EMPLOYE Welfare Fund.) to process his/her claim through his/ lth and

+INDICATE STREET NAMES D, DESCRIPTION OF VE HICLES, AND NORTH ARROW